-The 14,000-ton Cleveland class light cruisers were designed after the gloves came off in 1940 and the U.S. no longer had to abide to the Washington and London Naval treaties of the 1920s and 30s.
+The 14,000-ton Cleveland class light cruisers were designed after the gloves came off in 1940 and the U.S. no longer had to abide by the Washington and London Naval treaties of the 1920s and 30s.
 As such, these were very large cruisers, at just a hair over 600-feet long, and very fast (33-knots).
 Designed to carry a dozen 6-inch and a supplemental dozen 5-inch guns, they were also heavily armed.

 In all the Navy wanted something on the order of 40 of these warships to lead destroyer groups, escort convoys, scout ahead of battle groups, and screen carriers and battleships.
 Well, FDR carved nine whose hulls were nearing completion but did not have decks, guns or superstructures installed yet.